rsksmart/docs-style-guide/README.md

 5. **Check indidual files or directories using the CLI**

-Now that Vale is installed you can check individual files or directories locally using the vale CLI:
+Now that Vale is installed, you can check individual files or directories locally using the vale CLI:

 ```shell
 vale docs